 If an organization decides to cancel an event after finishing event registration, the group should notify CSI as well as the appropriate reservations office.
 Events not cancelled at least 48 hours prior to the schedules start time could incur charges from the entities involved.

-SC Facilities Policies & Procedures – Reservation Cancellations & No-Shows.
+Student Centers Facilities Use Policies & Procedures – Reservation Cancellations & No-Shows.

 RSOs have many spaces available to them for events and programs.
 The following departments are responsible for reserving the appropriate spaces.
 Please be aware that each department and respective spaces has their own policies and procedures.